Eight-ball: United Kingdom

 Internationally, the World Pool-Billiard Association and the World Eightball Pool Federation both publish rules and promote events.
 The two rule sets differ in some details regarding the penalties for fouls.

-Chinese eight-ball
+Chinese eight-ball (Heyball)

 The version of eight-ball played in China uses rules that are essentially the same as standard WPA rules; and the game is played with standard 2+1/4 in solids-and-stripes balls.
 However, the tables are constructed similarly to 9 ft snooker tables, with rounded pocket openings, napped cloth and flat-faced rail cushions.
 This results in some differences in gameplay approach.
 The variant arose in the mid-1980s and 1990s as eight-ball gained popularity in China, where snooker was the most popular cue sport at the time.
 With standard American-style pool tables rare, Chinese players made do with playing eight-ball on small snooker tables.
 It has since become the most popular cue sport in China, and the major tournaments have some of the largest prize money in pool.